ZoloAi/zolo-zcli/Documentation/zConfig_GUIDE.md

 zConfig is the foundational configuration management subsystem that:

-- **🎯 Provides** hierarchical configuration loading and management
+- **🎯 Provides** hierarchical configuration loading with zSpark → environment → config file priority
 - **⚡ Establishes** the configuration foundation for all zCLI subsystems
-- **🏗️ Manages** machine-specific settings and user preferences
+- **🏗️ Manages** machine-specific settings with cross-platform auto-detection
+- **🔧 Integrates** session management with atomic logger initialization
+- **📊 Supports** environment-specific configuration with deployment settings
-- **🔧 Offers** configuration persistence with validation and error handling
+- **🚀 Offers** configuration persistence with validation and error handling
-- **🔐 Handles** secure secret management via environment variables
-- **🚀 Supports** cross-platform configuration with automatic environment detection
 - **📁 Organizes** all configuration files in a dedicated `zConfigs` folder
-- **🔄 Automates** first-run setup with package defaults copying and machine detection
+- **🔄 Automates** first-run setup with package defaults and machine detection
+- **🎨 Provides** clean, professional output with styled ready messages

-As the first subsystem in zCLI's initialization order, zConfig sets the stage for a robust, configurable, and maintainable CLI framework that adapts to any environment and user preferences with a clean, organized configuration structure.
+As the first subsystem in zCLI's initialization order, zConfig sets the stage for a robust, configurable, and maintainable CLI framework that adapts to any environment and user preferences with a clean, organized configuration structure and integrated session-logger architecture.

 ---